-Taubman College of Architecture and Urban Planning at the University of Michigan offers four fellowships for research and instruction on architecture and the built environment.
-Each fellowship includes teaching related to the fellow’s area of interest, resources for the development of work, possibilities to interface with scholars and researchers in the wider university context, and the opportunity to share the outcome of the fellowship with the college.
-Fellows spend one year in residence and teach in addition to pursuing their fellowship interests.
+While at the University of Michigan, Taubman College Fellows develop their work and teaching within an intellectually diverse and dynamic academic context composed of dedicated faculty and talented students from around the world.
+Each of the fellowships includes teaching related to the candidate’s area of interest, resources for the development of work, possibilities to interface with scholars and researchers in the wider university context, and the opportunity to share the outcome of the fellowship with the college.

 The Fishman Fellowship is a one-year teaching and research opportunity for leading early-career scholars and practitioners to generate the knowledge and capacity to improve urban futures.
 Fellows spend one year in residence and teach three classes related to their area of interest, in addition to pursuing their fellowship interest.
 Opportunities exist for fellows to interface with scholars and researchers in the wider university context and to share the outcome of their fellowship project with the college.
 Resources are provided for the development and execution of a project that may take the form of a publication, exhibition, or symposium.
-The fellowship is open to scholars and practitioners who have completed a PhD or other terminal degree in planning, architecture, urban history, urban design, or a related field, and who aspire to shape urban thinking and practice.
+The fellowship is open to scholars and practitioners who have completed a Ph.D. or other terminal degree in planning, architecture, urban history, urban design, or a related field, and who aspire to shape urban thinking and practice.

-The Oberdick Project Fellowship facilitates the development and realization of a significant exploration into some aspect of architectural speculation and production.
+The Project Fellowship facilitates the development and realization of a significant exploration into some aspects of architectural speculation and production.
 Fellows are provided with resources for the execution of a project that may take the form of an exhibit, publication, installation, or any other material construction.
 Projects may range from the exploration of emergent building, fabrication, and environmental technologies to the realization of architectural works and endeavors typically unsupported within conventional models of practice.

-Diversity / The Sojourner Truth Fellowship
+Diversity / Sojourner Truth Fellowship

 The Sojourner Truth Fellow position in the Master of Urban Planning Program was created as a way to engage scholars and reflective practitioners who can bring into our program rigorous attention to issues of race and ethnicity as they relate to the theory and practice of urban and regional planning.
-The Sojourner Truth Fellow gives a lecture open to the university community during the academic term and visit campus for workshops with Taubman College students.
+The Sojourner Truth Fellow gives a lecture open to the university community during the academic term and visits campus for workshops with Taubman College students.